 Star of Bethlehem.
 If your dog is in need of comfort, possibly due to recent or past traumatic events, Star of Bethlehem is an ideal choice to begin emotional healing.

+Rock Rose.
 If your dog has panic – fight, flight, or freeze reactions to stressful situations – use the Bach remedy Rock Rose to address the panic and restore calm courage.

-If there is loss of control, i.e. “freaking out”, add Cherry Plum to help restore control.
+Heather.
 Some compulsive dog behaviors may develop and become habitual because they are reinforced with attention.
-The Bach flower Heather can be very effective at reducing excessive attention seeking in dogs.
+The Bach flower Heather can be very effective at reducing excessive attention-seeking in dogs.